Shopping for the perfect humidifier? Before you can pick out a model, you’ll need to work out which type you’d prefer.

 And it’s also worth pointing out that cold mist humidifiers have their fair share of health and safety concerns too.
 Because they don’t boil the water that they’re filled with, they create an environment that can allow germs, mould and fungi to breed indiscriminately, which means that regular cleaning (with dish soap) is a must.

-Cold mist humidifiers can also create ‘white dust’ on furniture, due to the fact that they release calcium and other minerals while turning water into vapour.
+Cold mist humidifiers can also create ‘white dust’ on furniture, due to the fact that they release calcium and other minerals while turning water into vapor.
 This white dust isn’t harmful, but it does need to be wiped away on a semi-regular basis.

 If you’re a busy parent without much free time, a warm mist humidifier will be easier to use and less finicky to maintain.

-Running Costs – Depends on requirement
+Running costs - depends on requirement

 Warm mist humidifiers are also more expensive to run.
 This is because they have to heat water, which is a very energy-inefficient process, while cold mist humidifiers use less costly ultrasonic or wick-based technologies instead.